 A positive evaluation of the final exam by all members of a student's advisory committee with at most one dissension is required to pass a student on his or her final exam.
-The Report of the Final Examination Form must be submitted with original signatures of only the committee members approved by The Graduate & Professional School.
-If necessary, multiple copies of the form may be submitted with different committee member original signatures.
-If an approved committee member substitution (1 only) has been made, his/her signature must be included on the form submitted to The Graduate & Professional School.
+The Report of the Final Examination form should be submitted by the committee, via ARCS within 10 days following the exam.